htsx/CSC_400/Flight_Analysis/README.md

 ## Step 1: Create a Virtual Environment

 1. Open a terminal or command prompt.
-2. Navigate to the project folder where the `requirements.txt` file is located.
+2. Navigate to the project folder where the `reqs.txt` file is located.
 3. Run the following command to create a virtual environment: python3 -m venv venv